jessemzhang/dendrosplit/README.md

 # DendroSplit

-This repository provides the full source code for the DendroSplit framework described in the paper the paper "[An Interpretable Framework for Clustering Single-Cell RNA-Seq Datasets](http://www.biorxiv.org/)" by Zhang, Fan, Fan, Rosenfeld, and Tse.
+This repository provides the full source code for the DendroSplit framework described in the paper "[An Interpretable Framework for Clustering Single-Cell RNA-Seq Datasets](http://www.biorxiv.org/)" by Zhang, Fan, Fan, Rosenfeld, and Tse.
 It also contains the scripts necessary for reproducing the results in the paper.

 ## Overview